Exhibition Stadium: Problems with the wind and cold

 Being situated relatively close to Lake Ontario, the stadium was often quite cold at the beginning and end of the baseball season (and the end of the football season).
 The first Blue Jays game played there on April 7, 1977, was the only major league game ever played with the field covered entirely by snow.
 The Blue Jays had to borrow Maple Leaf Gardens' Zamboni to clear off the field.
 Conditions at the stadium led to another odd incident that first year.
-On September 15, Baltimore Orioles manager Earl Weaver pulled his team off the field because he felt the bricks holding down the bullpen tarps were a hazard to his players.
+On September 15, Baltimore Orioles manager Earl Weaver pulled his team off the field because -- in Weaver's opinion -- he felt the bricks holding down the tarp near the bullpens along each baseline were a possible trip hazard for players trying to catch a ball in foul territory.
 This garnered a win by forfeit for the Jays – the only time in major league baseball history since 1914 that a team deliberately forfeited a game (as opposed to having an umpire call a forfeiture).

 An April 30, 1984, game against the Texas Rangers was postponed due to 60 mph winds.
 Before the game, Rangers manager Doug Rader named Jim Bibby as his starting pitcher, stating "he's the heaviest man in the world, and thus will be unaffected by the wind."
 However, Bibby would never make it to the mound.
 Two Rangers batters complained about dirt swirling in their eyes, and Blue Jays starting pitcher Jim Clancy was blown off balance several times.
 The umpires stopped the game after only six pitches.
 After a 30-minute delay, the game was called off.

 The stadium also occasionally had problems with fog, once causing a bizarre inside-the-park home run for Kelly Gruber in 1986, when an otherwise routine pop up was lost by the outfielders in the thick fog.